-Period ended March 31, 2018
+Period ended March 31, 2020

-For the quarter ending March 31, 2018, the Matthews China Small Companies Fund returned 6.48% (Investor Class), outperforming its benchmark, the MSCI China Small Cap Index, which returned 2.87%.
+For the quarter ending March 31, 2020, the Matthews China Small Companies Fund returned 10.52% (Investor Class), outperforming its benchmark, the MSCI China Small Cap Index, which returned -13.19%.

 Performance Contributors and Detractors:

-During the first quarter of 2018, our strong stock selection in the health care, industrials and information technology sectors contributed to the Fund's outperformance versus the benchmark.
-The consumer discretionary and energy sectors were the top detractors to Fund performance during the period.
+During the first quarter, strong stock selection in the health care, consumer discretionary and information technology sectors contributed the most to the Fund's outperformance versus the benchmark.
+Our significant overweight in health care also benefited our performance.
+There were no significant drags on performance during the first quarter.

 Notable Portfolio Changes:

 During the quarter, we initiated positions in Airtac International and Winning Health Technology.
 Airtac is a leading automation component company in China with a strong market position in pneumatic components.
 The company is well positioned in 5G infrastructure equipment automation and should benefit from continued general machinery automation demand post COVID-19.
 As labor costs and labor productivity are key areas of operational improvement for Chinese businesses, we believe Airtac stands to benefit from this structural trend.
 Winning Health Technology is the largest hospital information management software provider in China.
 It helps hospitals digitalize patient records and hospital assets.
 It also has business lines to profit share from online hospital services.
 After COVID-19, we expect to see more government focus towards strengthening China's health care infrastructure, and in particular the documentation and reporting of data.
 This will accelerate the already secular growing business of Winning Health Technology.